-Revisiting the Wicked Behind-the-Scenes Drama of Charmed
+The Wicked Behind-the-Scenes Drama of the Original Charmed: Feuds, Firings and Feminist Fury - E!
+Online

 "I wasn't going to be playing Shannen's role, but it was still someone new for the fans to bond with.
 I had been told that many show don't survive a major cast change," she wrote.
 "I knew that I had a slim chance at success here.
 People had to fall in love with my character as quickly as possible or Charmed would die.
 I thought about how big the crew was and how they would all be out of a job if I failed.
 So I made myself look super nonthreatening.
 I gained weight, about ten pounds, for the role."

-She also wrote about the toxic behavior on-set from the male crew members, calling her time on Charmed a "deadening experience" and a "prison for [her] mind."
+She also wrote about the toxic behavior on set from male crew members, calling her time on Charmed a "deadening experience" and a "prison for [her] mind."

-Ahead of her second season on the show, McGowan got in trouble for dying her hair without approval, and she decided to begin hypnotherapy to deal with the stress.
+Ahead of her second season on the show, McGowan got in trouble for dyeing her hair without approval, and she began hypnotherapy to deal with the stress.

 "I found the repetitive days so opposite my natural rhythms that I became sick over and over.
 And it was at times a very stressful environment.
 I started to have panic attacks because of everything I was pushing down," she wrote.
 "I was sick about four or five times a season."